Our Church: A History

 In December 2014, Tim Myrick died of cancer at the age of 60.
 He taught Sunday school at the church for 25 years.
 He was considered a model volunteer for all his leadership and work for Aid to Distressed Families of Appalachian Counties (headquartered at our church), the American Red Cross, and Habitat for Humanity of Anderson County.
 He also played key roles in the modernization of Oak Ridge National Laboratory and the renovation of Oak Ridge High School.

 In the fall of 2014, the Planning committee drew up plans to renovate the fellowship hall in the Sanctuary building, and a new team was formed to plan a yearlong celebration of the church’s 70th anniversary.
 In 2015, the session approved the renovation plan, and members of the congregation donated over $150,000 to support the renovation.
-The goal was to complete it before Sunday, June 7, 2015, when the 70th anniversary celebration and reunion, including a catered lunch at noon, were to take place.
-In the summer, videos of church musical productions (Menotti’s Amahl and the Night Visitors and the original rock opera Deborah) were to be shown.
-The church history and members’ stories are to be published on the FPC website and in church publications.
+The renovation was completed before Sunday, June 7, 2015, when the 70th anniversary celebration and reunion, including a catered lunch at noon, took place.
+In the summer, videos of church musical productions (Menotti’s Amahl and the Night Visitors and the original rock opera Deborah) were shown.
+The church history and members’ stories are published on the FPC website.

 Carolyn Krause and Herb Krause, authors of this history of First Presbyterian Church of Oak Ridge, gratefully acknowledge the assistance of Dr. David L. Horne, the late Dr. Robert Crothers, the late Harry Carper and Peggy Carper, Pat Clark, the late Bob Lafferty, the late Ed Phares, the late Ethel Wood, and Mary Kerr Pigeon (who prepared the original history for publication and made an electronic copy for later use).
 For the 50-year history, we acknowledge the leadership of Anna George Dobbins (who helped obtain information and photographs and who reviewed the manuscript) and the review comments of the late Doug MacNary, the late Jack Davidson, Mary Ann Davidson, Wayne Clark, the late John Reeve and Ruth Reeve, Grimes Slaughter, and others.
 Jim Tonne added the graphics.